DOC문서PROJECT.docx

 (Chemical, Environmental, Electrical, Industrial, Civil, Computer), Mathematics,

-completed their freshman year of college and a GPA of 3.00 (out of 4).
-Professional
+their freshman year of college and a GPA of 3.00 (out of 4).
+Professional Working

-Working Proficiency (ILR level 3) of the English language is the minimum level required.
+Proficiency (ILR level 3) of the English language is the minimum level required.
+The

-The participant must be a team player and comfortable working with professionals of
+participant must be a team player and comfortable working with professionals of different

-different cultural and scientific background.
-At the end of the internship the participant
+cultural and scientific background.
+At the end of the internship the participant will be

 Dates TBD